One Name, All Duality Gone

 एक नाम हरि द्वैतनाम दूरी | अद्वैत कुसरी विरळा जाणे || १ ||

-One Name - Hari - drives duality far away.
-The artistry of non-duality - only the rare one knows it.
+One Name, Hari, and the names of duality go far away.
+The fine art of non-duality: only the rare one knows it.

 Dnyaneshwar opens the fifteenth abhanga with the simplest sentence in the Haripath, and it holds everything.
 One Name.
 Hari.
 Duality driven far away.
 Fourteen abhangas have been building toward this moment, and here the veil is lifted: the Name you have been chanting is not merely a devotional practice.
 It is the instrument of non-dual realization.
 The simple syllables of Hari carry, hidden inside them, the power to dissolve the fundamental illusion that you and God are separate.
 And then, in the second line, a quiet narrowing: the craft of non-duality, only the rare one knows it.
 Not because it is reserved for the few, but because most will settle for understanding it and stop short of living it.